 The Tropic Cinema opened its doors in Old Town Key West in 2004.
-We had one simple idea: to bring quality movies to people who longed for something more than Hollywood Blockbusters.
-Our artistically diverse island community deserved to see amazing independent films, foreign films and, of course, the classics, that appealed to folks who value going beyond the usual.
+We had one simple idea: to bring quality movies to people who longed for something more than Hollywood blockbusters.
+Our artistically diverse island community deserved to see amazing independent films, international favorites and cinematic classics — film that appealed to folks who value going beyond the usual.

-What started as a small 2 screen nonprofit theater quickly expanded to the 4 screen multiplex with state-of-the-art digital projection, an art gallery, extensive concessions, and lounge.
-We created a modern Art Deco design to represent the landscape of contemporary film and offered the theater as a community center.
+What started as a small, two-screen nonprofit theater quickly expanded to a four-screen multiplex with state-of-the-art digital projection, an art gallery, extensive concessions, and lounge.
+We created a modern Art Deco design to represent the best of both Old Hollywood and contemporary cinema, and offered the theater as a community center.
 We not only have the best movies, but we also host scores of concerts, political forums, lectures, private parties and even weddings!

 See you at the movies!

 |“ … consistently voted one of the best in the state of Florida thanks to its dynamite mix of special programming, charming décor, dedicated volunteer staff, curated film schedule and mouth-watering concessions.”|

 |“The four-screen art house in the heart of Key West’s Old Town is central to a community that counts some 25,000 year-round residents.”|

 |“It’s dazzling — and when the Tropic’s marquee lights up around sunset, magical.”|